Mutinensis gr. 122: Ownership and research history

 The early ownership history of the codex is unclear.
 One of its early owners was a man called "Arsenius", perhaps the same person as Arsenius Apostolius, who later served as bishop of Monemvasia in Greece 1506–1509.
-At some point it came into possession of Giorgio Valla (1447–1500), a Venetian academic, and some time later, it was in the possession of the Renaissance prince Alberto III Pio, Prince of Carpi (1475–1531).
+At some point it came into possession of Giorgio Valla (1447–1500), a Venetian academic, and some time later, it was in the possession of the Renaissance nobleman Alberto III Pio (1475–1531).
 It was acquired by the Biblioteca Estense in Modena in 1573, and remains there to this day.
 It is one of more than 250 Greek/Byzantine manuscripts in the library.
 The manuscript today is missing its front fly-leaves.
 On its first page are signatures of both Valla and Pio, as well as a partial Latin inscription reading iste liber est mei– ("this book is [mine]").

 The first modern study of the codex was conducted in 1892 by Karl Krumbacher, who erroneously dated the main body of the work to the 14th century, and the later additions to the 15th century.
 Spyridon Lambros viewed the manuscript in 1903 and, impressed by the imperial portraits, presented it with much enthusiasm at the first International Archaeological Conference, held in Athens in 1905.
 The only known record of such a complete sequence of imperial depictions, the codex filled what had previously been a gap in knowledge for Byzantinists.

-The codex became well-known among Byzantine scholars after the 1930 publication of Lambros' book Λεύκωμα Βυζαντινῶν Αὐτοκρατόρων ("Album of Byzantine emperors"), which contained portraits of all emperors and heavily relied on the Modena manuscript.
+The codex became well known among Byzantine scholars after the 1930 publication of Lambros' book Λεύκωμα Βυζαντινῶν Αὐτοκρατόρων ("Album of Byzantine emperors"), which contained portraits of all emperors and heavily relied on the Modena manuscript.
 Ioannis Spatharakis published the first in-depth and detailed study of the portraits, among analysis of other Byzantine portraits, in his 1976 book The Portrait in Byzantine Illuminated Manuscripts.
 The vast majority of modern scholarly attention towards the manuscript has been devoted to the portraits, with little research or interest given to the accompanying text.
 The portraits of the Byzantine emperors have also been granted more attention than the portraits of the earlier Roman emperors, given that the portraits of the ancient rulers appear to be entirely imaginary depictions.

 Since the publication and circulation of the portraits in the early 20th century, they have also become influential as images of the emperors.
 In 1982, a postage stamp was issued on Cyprus commemorating the liberation of the island by emperor Nikephoros II Phokas (r.
 963–969), 1017 years earlier.
 The portrait of Nikephoros featured on the stamp was a modified version of his portrait in the codex.